blackfireio/documentation/academy/testing/scenarios.rst

 Define Secrets and Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can :doc:`define secrets </builds-cookbooks/builds-periodic>` like login
-credentials, securely in the Blackfire Build dashboard.
-This helps you test
-applications requiring user login

 To go beyond, you can :ref:`define variables <using-variables>` with results
 from a previous test and start defining groups, which are reusable parts of